-Every Friday, Michael travels to Reynosa, Mexico to lead the Isaiah 55 team in a communion service.
+Most Fridays, Michael travels to Reynosa, Mexico to lead the Isaiah 55 team in a communion service.
 It’s pretty incredible because the Isaiah 55 mission is located about 100 yards from the walls of Boys Town which is an area where “anything goes” (prostitution, drugs, you name it).
-We built a chapel there at the mission and every day of the week we gather to pray for Isaiah 55’s work with the deaf, for the women and children living in Boys Town, for all those in the sex industry, and for all who visit there.
+Isaiah 55 works with the deaf, and with women and children living in the Boys Town area.

 Other Things We Have Going on